I want to talk about dreams.

 - “I want to pass the bar because I have to pass the bar.
 Never having to do this again.”
 Fair enough—you should try to get this last hurdle over with ASAP (Make This Your Last Time, if you will) and move on to your free life.

 - “I want to serve my community and impact people’s lives.”
-Saccharinely idealistic and would probably make the admissions people roll their eyes but will admit you as long as your LSAT score is good enough.
+Would probably make the admissions people roll their eyes but will admit you as long as your LSAT score is good enough.
 (But law school applicants are evolving… don’t let them show you up!)

 - “I want my friends to think I’m cooler than I am by making being an attorney my entire personality and posting incessantly about it (and mY pAraLeGaL) on social media.
 I am very cool.”
 Why do you think I have a second job I actually enjoy: running MTYLT and making a direct impact on people’s lives.

 - “I want to (let’s be real) make a lot of money and pay off my student loans.”
-Doable if you’re on the right side of the bimodal curve #biglaworbust!
+Doable with experience or being on the right side of the bimodal curve #biglaworbust!
 Wait, you could have avoided the loans by not going to law school in the first place.
 Squid Game anyone?

 - “I want prestige and make people at least pause a bit before swiping left on me on dating apps.”
 Some will think twice before swiping right because you’re an attorney.
 A tortured existence lies ahead of you.

-Your most urgent drive right now may be to be seen as worthy by the examiners.
+Your most urgent need right now may be to be seen as worthy by the examiners.
 Your self-esteem on the line…determined by cold and cruel numbers that say whether you pass or not.

 I thought I was doing it right my first time taking the bar.
 Kaplan wouldn’t let me down, right?
 WRONG